 You may know why the houses in Amsterdam are narrow – it was because the Dutch authorities levied taxes from citizens based on the width of their houses back in the 16th century.

 You might wonder why the buildings in Amsterdam look crooked and lean.
-At first if felt like you have sea sick while it was actually a solution to a problem.
+At first, it felt like you have seasick while it was actually a solution to a problem.
 The buildings are built leaning forward on purpose.
 It was practical because old buildings typically have a narrow and steep stairway that makes moving in furniture a challenge.
 Therefore, furniture is usually brought into the house pulling up from outside, with the help of hooks and wheels that placed under the roofs.
-It helped to prevent the object hitting the walls if the building tiles forward.
+It helped to prevent the object from hitting the walls if the building tiles forward.